mzahiruliman/EliteGhost-CTF-2023/README.md

 Hint:
 > - Doodle man!

-By looking at the hint, and some googling, I found that it is a unique font called Dancing Men Cipher.
+By looking at the hint, and some googling, I found that it is a unique font called Dancing Men.
 I used the [Dancing Men Cipher Decryptor](https://www.dcode.fr/dancing-men-cipher) and got the flag:
 ```
 EG{UNBELIEVABLECIPHER}
 ```